 Please visit the Natural Areas Management web album to see updated pictures from our prescribed burns, equipment and other management processes to improve our natural areas.

-This fall, the Pottawattamie County Conservation Board NAM program will be implementing prescribed burns at Hitchcock Nature Center, Arrwohead Park, Old Town Park, and various private lands within the county.
-Due to the extended drought conditions this summer, the NAM staff has been assisting with grass/brush/wildfires within the county.
-Weather permitting, it will be a good burn season for the crew!
+This spring, the Pottawattamie County Conservation Board NAM program will be implementing prescribed burns at each area that is managed (Hitchcock Nature Center, Arrowhead Park, Botna Bend, Narrows River Park, Old Town Park, Pheasants Forever Habitat Area, and various private lands within the county).
+We will also be assisting the Secondary Roads department with roadside burns, and burning at Vincent Bluff State Preserve within the Council Bluffs city limits.
+Due to the poor weather conditions last fall, many units have been rolled over until this spring.
+Weather permitting, it will be a very busy and good burn season for the crew!

 Iowa Department of Natural Resources

 The Nature Conservancy (Iowa Chapter)